ttvd/houdini-sop-test-model/README.md

 # houdini-sop-stanford-model

-[Houdini](http://www.sidefx.com/index.php) SOP node which lets you choose one of the Stanford models and generate its geometry.
+[Houdini](http://www.sidefx.com/index.php) SOP / OBJ node which lets you choose one of the Stanford models and generate its geometry.
 ![houdini-sop-stanford-model screenshot](http://i.imgur.com/k8aaxWM.png)

 ## Binaries, Houdini 15